 While the breakthrough in iPhone forensics has been transformational, it does come with some limitations.
-The latest iPhone 11, Xr, and Xs models are supported for full file system extractions for only a reduced range of iOS versions.
+The latest iPhone 13 and 14 models are supported for full file system extractions for only a reduced range of iOS versions.
 Limitations also include iPhone lock codes.
 For the past decade examiners were incapable of piercing or recovering iPhone lock codes.
 But now the new iPhone extraction technology offers the recovery of a full file system from locked, older legacy models like the iPhone 5 and 5c.
-And it can recover more limited evidence from newer models of locked iPhones to include a partial file system and partial keychain.
-The partial file system has resulted in valuable evidence recoveries from locked iPhones to include installed applications, contacts, call logs, notes, wallet data, Wi-Fi connections, media files, notifications, device locations, network activity, webmail, mobile messaging apps, voicemail messages, and social media apps.
+And it can recover more limited evidence from newer models of locked iPhones including a partial file system and partial keychain.
+The partial file system has resulted in valuable evidence recoveries from locked iPhones including installed applications, contacts, call logs, notes, wallet data, Wi-Fi connections, media files, notifications, device locations, network activity, webmail, mobile messaging apps, voicemail messages, and social media apps.

 iPhone Forensics Evidence for Client Advocacy

 What does this major, transformational advance in iPhone evidence introduced earlier this year mean for lawyers practicing civil and criminal litigation?
 And how can they use the recent return of iPhone forensics for novel, cutting-edge client advocacy?

 Full file system extractions are revealing new mobile evidence from Apple’s Screen Time feature.
-It provides users with insights into how they are spending time with apps and websites on their iPhone.
+It provides users with insights into how they are spending time with apps and websites on their iPhones.
 Forensic examiners generate detailed daily and weekly activity reports showing the time spent in each app, usage across categories of apps, number of notifications, and how often one uses their iPhone.
 Screen Time, mobile app usages, and other iPhone databases and logs yield probative insights that go to user digital behaviors, life rhythms, and activities in daily life.
 This pattern of life evidence can lead to important evidentiary findings shown illustratively by the creation of “day in the life” timelines for litigation.